An Adidas Exec Is Germany’s CMO of the Year

 (Before Liedtke, the winners were Hans-Christian Schwingen of Deutsche Telekom in 2016, Godo Röben of Rügenwalder Mühle in 2015 and Dr. Ian Robertson of BMW in 2014.)

-The panel of 20 — which includes members of the of the CMO of the Year Council, the 2016 CMO of the Year 216 and marketing and media experts — selected Liedtke based on criteria that includes the candidate’s experience and knowledge, success of the brand he or she works for, their reputation in the press and public, innovation of the company’s products, and the international sphere of influence of the CMO.
+The panel of 20 — which includes members of the CMO of the Year Council, the 2016 CMO of the Year and marketing and media experts — selected Liedtke based on criteria that includes the candidate’s experience and knowledge, success of the brand he or she works for, their reputation in the press and public, innovation of the company’s products and the international sphere of influence of the CMO.

-Liedtke has been at the forefront of a number of Adidas’ most forward-looking and inventive projects, including its environmentally-friendly initiative with Parley for the Oceans and Futurecraft 4D sneakers (which features midsoles made with light and oxygen).
+Liedtke has been at the forefront of a number of Adidas’ most forward-looking and inventive projects, including its environmentally friendly initiative with Parley for the Oceans and Futurecraft 4D sneakers (which features midsoles made with light and oxygen).

 Want more?